7+ Terrific Brisbane City Markets to Visit

 Brisstyle Twilight Market

-The BrisStyle Twilight Market is the only market that is on a few times a year.
+The BrisStyle Twilight Market is the only open market a few times a year.

-This market is held on a Saturday night in King George Square in front of City Hall.
-I was there just before Christmas hence the Christmas Tree up.
+This market is held on Saturday nights in King George Square in front of City Hall.
+I was there just before Christmas, hence the Christmas Tree up.

 City Hall Lit Up Brisbane City Markets